Hyundai Creta: India

 The Creta went on sale in India on 21 July 2015, produced at the Chennai plant.
 At launch, the Creta was available in a choice of three engines — a 1.6-litre petrol, a 1.4 or a 1.6-litre diesel from the Verna.
 A 6-speed manual transmission will be standard across all variants, with only the 1.6 diesel SX+ variant getting the option of a 6-speed automatic.
-The engine options was spread to six trim levels, which are Base, S, S+, SX, SX+ and the top-spec SX (O).
+The engine options were spread to six trim levels, which are Base, S, S+, SX, SX+ and the top-spec SX (O).

 The Creta SX is also offered with a dual tone red and black or a white and black exterior color options.
 The SX dual tone variant is powered by a 1.6-liter gasoline or a diesel engine without any automatic transmission option.

 For select trims, the Creta is equipped including Vehicle Stability Management (VSM), Electronic Stability Control (ESC), Hillstart Assist Control (HAC), Rear Parking Assist System, and ABS.
 The six airbag system provides all round protection.
 One for the driver, one for the front seat passenger, front and rear curtain airbags running the length of the cabin, plus front side airbags.
 Hyundai also claimed the vehicle is built with HIVE body structure, which signifies structural strength.

 By November 2015, the vehicle has registered over 70,000 bookings in India and 15,770 worldwide.
-By August 2017, more than 200,000 Creta was sold in the country.
+By August 2017, more than 200,000 Creta were sold in the country.

 In 2017, the vehicle contains about 90% Indian parts.

+In April 2026, Hyundai Creta led mid-size SUV sales in India.